-

 What protections do directors of a target company have against a hostile approach?

 Directors are not specifically protected in the event of a hostile takeover.
-In fact, directors are restricted from undertaking certain activities during a takeover, as outlined above in item 9.
+In fact, directors of a public company are restricted from undertaking certain activities during a takeover, as outlined above in item 9.

 Nonetheless, directors are required to offer their opinions on each tender offer document from acquirers and must also procure the opinion of an independent financial adviser on these documents.